Last updated on March 13, 2026

 Wrap Up

 Well, that’s all for me today on colorless tutors.
 Colorless cards can do almost anything in Magic, though with a lower efficiency than other colors to avoid breaking the color pie.
-Big Eldrazi monsters are themed to colorless, so these typically tutor big creatures and other artifacts.
+Big Eldrazi monsters are themed to be colorless, so these typically tutor big creatures and other artifacts.

 Stay safe folks, and until the next one!